avareldev/sw-attribute-installer/README.md

 # Attribute installer for shopware 5

-This package provides a attribte install command based on a yaml config.
+This package provides a attribute install command based on a yaml config.
+This is intended to work with the composer skeleton of shopware 5

 ## Installation